 For further details: Crocker Art Musueum

-In-Significations / Manifesta European Contemporary Art Biennial 12 / Palermo, Italy
+Manifesta European Contemporary Art Biennial 12 / City of Palermo, Sicily

-In-Significations extends the curatorial narrative by staging works in which African and African Diasporic conventions of art making inscribe such histories and subjectivities through their subjects and styles.
-Like its sister exhibition, InSignifications will display the innovative ways with which artists translate, extend and project traditions of making art to inscribe black subjects and contexts in world history.
-From geometrical to painterly and sculptural, musical and photographic traditions and their re-inventions, our proposed exhibition will illustrate how the dialogical display across time and space reflect visual and performing arts and how they produce archives, texts and artistic methods of the black world.
+Re-Significations: The Black Mediterranean extends the curatorial narrative by staging works in which African and African Diasporic conventions of art making inscribe such histories and subjectivities through their subjects and styles.
+Like its sister exhibition, Re-Significations will display the innovative ways with which artists translate, extend and project traditions of making art to inscribe black subjects and contexts in world history.
+From geometrical to painterly and sculptural, musical and photographic traditions and their re-inventions, the exhibition illustrates how the dialogical display across time and space reflect visual and performing arts and how they produce archives, texts and artistic methods of the black world.

 For further details: Manifesta Biennial 12

-Solo Exhibition / New Orleans Museum Of Art (NOMA) / New Orleans, LA
+New Orleans Museum Of Art / New Orleans, LA

 5 October 2018 — 6 January 2019